davenquinn/xenoliths/paper/text/chapters/05-modeling.md

-To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, we construct a forward model of the geotherm implied by each of the tectonic scenarios shown in @fig:neogene_sections.
+To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, we construct a forward model of the geotherm implied by each of the tectonic scenarios discussed in @sec:tectonic_scenarios.
 A model based on the one-dimensional heat-flow equation
 $$\frac{\partial T}{\partial t} = \frac{k}{\rho C_p} \frac{\partial^2 T}{\partial z^2} + \frac{\alpha}{\rho C_p}$$ {#eq:heat_flow}
 (e.g. @Turcotte2002, with $T$: temperature, $t$: time, and standard values for oceanic and continental material properties shown in @tbl:model_parameters) is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.

 <!--[[[tbl:model_parameters]]]-->